Natalie Butler’s Long Journey to Professional Basketball

 Natalie Butler began playing basketball in Fairfax.
 It’s also where she finished her college career, and where she found out the next step in her basketball journey was about to begin.

 Growing up in Fairfax Station, Butler began playing basketball when she was five.
-As a child she looked up to her dad, Vernon Butler, who more than thirty years later still stands second all-time both in scoring and rebounding, behind only David Robinson at the U.S. Naval Academy.
+As a child she looked up to her dad, Vernon Butler, who more than thirty years later still stands second all-time both in scoring and rebounding, behind only NBA Hall of Famer David Robinson at the U.S. Naval Academy.
 Growing up she was aware of his rebounding achievements, which helped to create her focus on rebounding, her goal of playing at the Division I level and creating a record of her own.
 And she did.

 Butler grew up playing not only basketball but other sports as well.
 She played soccer until high school and picked up volleyball her sophomore year, both of which became cross training for basketball.
 Volleyball not only provided her with a sense of camaraderie she really enjoyed, but it also helped her with her blocking in basketball.
 In her senior year of high school. she averaged 10.1 blocks a game.

 With her eyes set on getting her jersey retired and breaking a rebounding record like her father, Butler was determined to be a post player, though a late growth spurt almost got in her way.
-Butler said that she was uncoordinated and overweight for much of her youth, and didn’t hit her growth spurt until high school, shooting up to six-foot-two by the beginning of her sophomore year.
-This was after she had almost been cut from the freshman team.
+Butler said that she was uncoordinated and overweight for much of her youth, and didn’t hit her growth spurt until high school, shooting up to 6-foot-2 by the beginning of her sophomore year.
+This was after she had almost been cut from the freshman basketball team.

 She went on to say, “I had a lot of coaches tell me that, you know, that I’m not going to go play D-1, and [that] I needed to start working on my guard skills because I’m not going to be a post player.”